7 Deadly Types of Cancer Directly Linked to Alcohol Consumption

 Alcohol as a carcinogen — further evidence

-Published in the journal Addiction, Connor’s research shows that drinking is more or less a direct cause of no less than seven types of cancers.
+Published in the journal Addiction, Connor’s research shows that drinking is more or less a direct cause of no fewer than seven types of cancers.
 Again, we already knew alcohol consumption increased the likelihood of a cancer diagnosis, but Connor’s work says that 5.8% of the world’s cancer deaths can be attributed to drinking — a figure we didn’t have before.

 “There is strong evidence that alcohol causes cancer at seven sites in the body and probably others.
 Current estimates suggest that alcohol-attributable cancers at these sites make up 5.8% of all cancer deaths world-wide,” the study concludes.
 “Confirmation of specific biological mechanisms by which alcohol increases the incidence of each type of cancer is not required to infer that alcohol is a cause.”